By Matt Ward

 These fish won’t survive long once water temperatures warm in spring, but can provide excellent table fare in the meantime.
 That being said, trout are predatory fish so do know that trout will generally lower forage populations over the winter, so be sure to provide them with plenty of fish food to minimize forage loss.

-The key to getting the most from your lake is to develop a strategic stocking plan.
+The key to getting the most from your body of water is to develop a strategic pond stocking plan as central to your fishery management.

 Ponds and lakes are dynamic environments that can experience a variety of problems that may require intervention.
 An ounce of prevention … well, you get the idea ….